Customer Case Studies

 Ideal First-Level POP Aggregator, E-NNI Demarcation Device and Pseudowire Gateway

-For an enhanced user experience, the ETX-5 is supported by the new RADview management and orchestration system, featuring an intuitive UI/UX to simplify configuration and enable zero-touch service provisioning end-to-end.
+For an enhanced user experience, the ETX-5 ethernet aggregator is supported by the new RADview management and orchestration system, featuring an intuitive UI/UX to simplify configuration and enable zero-touch service provisioning end-to-end.
 The ETX-5 is Carrier Ethernet 2.0-certified and includes an extensive toolset to deliver and manage SLA-based services.
+Moreover, this ethernet access platform lead time outsteps the market.

 Using TDM pseudowire technology, the IPmux-1E delivers ISDN BRI, echo-cancelled E1/T1 or FXS/FXO/E&M services over packet transport, in addition to enabling transparent LAN bridging.
 It supports carriers in their migration to next-generation networks by allowing them to continue generating revenues from their ongoing legacy services over PSNs.
 The ease of installation and support for legacy and next-generation Ethernet and IP-based services make it ideal for small and medium-size enterprises (SMEs).